Dislocated Shoulder Treatment in Chesterfield, MO

 A shoulder dislocation occurs when the top of your humerus bone moves out of its socket, or shoulder joint.
 It is accompanied by severe pain, lack of motion, and a bump either in front or in the back of your shoulder.
 Almost all shoulder dislocations are related to trauma, and most seem to occur in young adults.

 The board-certified orthopedic specialists at Woods Mill Orthopedics provide comprehensive treatment options for all types of shoulder dislocations.
-Learn about the three types of dislocations and schedule your appointment at Woods Mill Orthopedics in Chesterfield, Missouri today.
+Learn about the three types of dislocations and schedule your appointment at our orthopedic clinic in Chesterfield, MO today.

 The 3 Types of Dislocated Shoulders

 There are three different types of shoulder dislocations and it is important to determine which type of dislocation you have experienced before receiving treatment.
 While anterior dislocations make up the vast majority of cases our orthopedics see and treat but you should receive a thorough evaluation to ensure an accurate diagnosis.